jean72human/ml-blog/_posts/2020-10-13-project-dove.md

 In December 2019, I participated in a hackathon organized in Ashesi: the [HackAPI](https://twitter.com/hack_api).
 This article will explain the solution my team built.

 ## What is project Dove?
-> "Accordinorganized in Ashesi: the g to the biblical story (Genesis 8:11), a dove was released by Noah after the flood in order to find land".
+> "According to the biblical story (Genesis 8:11), a dove was released by Noah after the flood in order to find land".
 >> https://en.wikipedia.org/wiki/Doves_as_symbols